top of page

 • The Book of Five Rings

-Do not absorb force unnecessarily.
-Do not engage in ego battles.
-Do not trade when you can control timing.
+A core idea of JKD is interception.
+You should not absorb force unnecessarily, engage in ego battles, or trade blows when you can control timing.

 In the workplace, interception looks like: